idxp/software-engineer-intern-challenge/README.md

 ## Thank you!

-Thank you for your interesting in IDXP Analytics.
+Thank you for your interesting in Mediar Solutions.
 We look forward to working with you!